danielarrais/readallcomics-pdf-download/README.md

 # Comic PDF Downloader

-A web application to download comics from ReadAllComics and convert them to PDF format, preserving the original image quality and dimensions.
+A web application to download comics from ReadAllComics and convert them to PDF format, with optional image compression for smaller file sizes.

 ## Features

 - Web interface for easy comic downloading
-- Maintains original image quality and dimensions
+- Optional image compression for smaller PDF files
 - Parallel image downloading for better performance
 - Automatic cleanup of temporary files and PDFs after download
 - Docker containerized for easy deployment